 Licensee to monitor compliance

-The Licensee must monitor its compliance with this licence and any Law or such other code of practice, directions and guidelines applicable to the Licensee and to any of the other services to be rendered by the Licensee that it is required to comply with under clause 6.2.
+The Licensee must monitor its compliance with this licence and any Law, Industry code, Technical Code, or such other code of practice, direction or guideline applicable to the Licensee and the Authorised Utility Services provided by the Licensee.

 Licensee to notify the ICRC of any material breaches

-If the Licensee becomes aware of a material breach of this licence and any Law or such other code of practice, directions and guidelines applicable to the Licensee and to any of the other services to be rendered by the Licensee that it is required to comply with under clause 6.2, the Licensee must notify ICRC of the breach as soon as practicable.
+The Licensee must notify the ICRC if it becomes aware of a material breach of this licence, or any Law, Industry Code, Technical Code or direction that the Licensee is required to comply with under clause 6.2 as soon as practicable and in accordance with any reporting guidelines published by the ICRC from time to time.

+If the material breach relates to compliance with:

-Utilities Technical Regulation Act
+The Utilities Technical Regulation Act, or

+Technical Code, or

+a direction by the Technical Regulator,

+the Licensee must also notify the Technical Regulator of the breach as soon as practicable.

 Licensee to provide statement on any non-compliance

-If the Licensee has not complied with any of its obligations under clause 6.2, the Licensee must identify those obligations and provide a brief statement to ICRC that explains the
+If the Licensee has not complied with any of its obligations under clause 6.2, the Licensee must identify those obligations and provide a statement to the ICRC that explains the:

 circumstances of, and reasons for the non-compliance,

-consequences of the non-compliance (including any penalties imposed) and
+consequences of the non-compliance (including any penalties imposed), and

-outlines measures that the Licensee will put in place to rectify that non-compliance.
-8.4
+outlines measures that the Licensee will, or has, put in place to rectify the non-compliance.

+The non-compliance statement must be provided in accordance with any reporting guidelines published by the ICRC from time to time, and in the absence of any such guideline, it must be included with the annual compliance report outlined in clause 8.4(1).

-Licensee to report annually
+Licensee must report compliance annually

-8.4The Licensee must report to ICRC on its obligations under clause 6.2, and in relation to any other reporting requirements the Licensee has under the Act, including information which ICRC requires to be reported against pursuant to the Act, by 1 October every year during the term of this Licence.
+The Licensee must report to the ICRC on its obligations under clause 6.2, and any other reporting requirements the Licensee has under the Act, including information that the ICRC requires to be reported , by 1 October every year during the term of this Licence.

-.
+The Licensee must report to the Technical Regulator on its obligations under the Utilities Technical Regulation Act, Technical Codes, any technical requirements outlined in the schedule of this licence and any other associated technical information that the Technical Regulator reasonably requires to be reported.

-Availability of annual report
+Availability of compliance report

-The Licensee must ensure that a summary of the annual report required under clause 8.4 is publicly available.
+The Licensee must ensure that its annual compliance report required under clause 8.4(1), or a summary of the annual compliance report, is made publicly available by publishing it on the Licensee’s website.

 Operation and compliance audits

-The Licensee must, from time to time, undertake audits of the services and operations authorised by this licence and of its compliance with its obligations under this licence and any Law, code of practice, directions and guidelines that it is required to comply with under clause 6.2.
+The Licensee must undertake periodic audits of the services and operations authorised by this licence and of its compliance with its obligations under this licence and any Law, Industry Code, Technical Code, or direction that it is required to comply with under clause 6.2.

-The audits must be conducted by an independent expert or auditor nominated by the Licensee and approved by ICRC.
+The audits must be conducted by an independent expert or auditor nominated by the Licensee and approved by the ICRC.

-The audit results must be reported to ICRC in a manner (including as to form and substance) approved by ICRC.
+The audit results must be reported to the ICRC in a manner (including as to form and substance) approved by the ICRC.

 Technical and prudential criteria